MFC-Caltech/MFC-Caltech.github.io/index.md

 # Multi-component Flow Code (MFC)

 Welcome to the MFC!
-The MFC is a fully-documented parallel simulation software for multi-component, multi-phase, and bubbly flows.
+MFC is a fully-documented parallel simulation software for multi-component, multi-phase, and bubbly flows.

 # Authors

 This is the documentation for the MFC (Multicomponent Flow Code).
 The MFC is a simulation software for multi-component, multi-phase, and bubbly flows.
-MFC was developed at Caltech by a group of post-doctoral scientists and graduate students in Professor Tim Colonius's research group.
-These contributors
+MFC was first developed by the Colonius research group at Caltech.
-  include:
-* Prof. Spencer Bryngelson
-* Dr. Kevin Schmidmayer
-* Dr. Vedran Coralic
-* Dr. Jomela Meng
-* Dr. Kazuki Maeda
-  and their contact information is located in the `AUTHORS` file in the source code.
+Now it is developed and maintained by the groups of Professors <a href="https://colonius.caltech.edu/">Tim Colonius</a>, the <a href="https://comp-physics.group">Spencer Bryngelson</a>, and <a href="https://vivo.brown.edu/display/mrodri97">Mauro Rodriguez</a>.

 # Documentation